Monitor your Data Collection in Real-Time

 Once the page has loaded, you will be presented with a live stream of the scene camera with a gaze overlay.
 On the right-hand side you can find a record button, that allows you to remotely start and stop a recording on the device.

-If you have multiple Pupil Invisible devices connected to the network, you can switch between devices using the switch button.
+If you have multiple Neons connected to the network, you can switch between devices using the switch button.

 Using the various event buttons, you can remotely save an event in a recording to mark points of interest.
 In the settings view you can customize the according event names.

 # Connection Problems?

 In case you have trouble connecting to your Neon please consider the following: